2017 New Caledonia Super Ligue

 The New Caledonia Super Ligue 2017 is the 44th season of top-tier Caledonian football.
 It started on 18 March 2017.
 Twelve teams take part in the championship.

 The top two teams of the league, Hienghène Sport and AS Magenta, qualified for the 2019 OFC Champions League.

+Many league games took place in front of hundreds of spectators.

 Standings

 Note: 4 points for a win, 2 points for a draw, 1 point for a defeat.